SongyanLai/songyanlai.github.io/contents/home.md

 I am passionate about building scalable and verifiable computing systems and look forward to contributing to both academic and industrial advancements during my time at KTH and beyond.

-KTH's vision and overall goals: Basic research for the benefit of society.
+KTH's vision and overall goals:
 New knowledge and technical development – for the world, society and the human being.

 <!-- KTH:s vision och övergripande mål: Grundforskning till samhällsnytta